-Epigraphic Research is a registered Illinois research association dedicated to the rigorous scientific study of some of the world's most enduring enigmas.
+Epigraphic Research is a registered Illinois entity dedicated to the rigorous scientific study of some of the world's most enduring enigmas.

 Current projects include: monitoring and disseminating scientific research about the Shroud of Turin; investigation of the Hooper Ranch Pueblo sun dagger shrine and Quetzalcoatl effigy; and the ongoing identification of ancient Chinese rock writings in North America.